Comprehensive Guide to Well Logging: Methods, Risks & Data Interpretation

 Well Logging Tools and Techniques

-Well logging, also known as borehole logging, is the practice of recording physical properties of the Earth’s formations encountered by a borehole.
-This information is used to evaluate the potential of a well for production of oil, gas, or water, as well as to characterize the geology of the area.
+Well logging, also known as borehole logging, is the practice of recording physical properties of the Earth's formations encountered by a borehole.
+This information is used to evaluate the potential of a well for the production of oil, gas, or water, as well as to characterize the geology of the area.

 There are many different types of well logging tools and techniques, each of which provides information about a different aspect of the formation.
 Some of the most common types of logs include: